3zwr1/AMD-NR---OptiScaler/README.md

 which GPU.
 The AMD backend also writes `amd_presr.log` and `amd_bridge.log`, which are the useful ones when the neural pass specifically misbehaves.

-**GTA V (Legacy) never loads OptiScaler as `dxgi.dll`?** `GTA5.exe` has neither `dxgi.dll` nor `d3d11.dll` in its import table (it loads them from System32 at runtime), so a `dxgi.dll` beside it is never touched.
-Name the file `OptiScaler.asi` if you use ScriptHookV's ASI loader (`dinput8.dll`), or `winmm.dll` / `version.dll` otherwise - those are in its import table.
-Story Mode only.
-**A Ubisoft Anvil game (AC Black Flag Resynced, Shadows, Mirage) shows "DX12 Error 0x80070057"?**
-Those games carry their own XeSS Frame Generation.
-This build leaves it to them (OptiScaler's XeFG output stands down there and the Frame Gen tab says so); use the game's own XeSS FG option.
-If it still happens, set `[FrameGen] Enabled=false` and `[fakenvapi] ForceXeLL=false` and report with the log.

 **The Last of Us Part I crashes on boot?** That is the game's own Streamline init, a known OptiScaler issue: rename `sl.common.dll` in the game folder to `sl.common.dll.bak` and pick **FSR 3.1** in the game's settings instead of DLSS.